dev-ved30/Signature/CONTRIBUTING.md

 Assuming you have git installed, to get started all you need to do is:

-* Run `git clone https://github.com/Adi-UA/TooManyMatrices.git` in your terminal.
+* Run `git clone https://github.com/dev-ved30/Signature.git` in your terminal.

-For Widnows [Git Bash](https://gitforwindows.org/) is reccomended if you want the other commands in this doc to work, but equivalent commands in Powershell still obviously work.

 ## Workflow